 Our fiscal year is the 52- or 53-week period ending on the last Saturday in June.
-Fiscal 2007 is a 53-week period and fiscal 2006 is a 52-week period.
+Fiscal 2007 will be a 53-week period, and fiscal 2006 was a 52-week period.
+The quarter ended December 31, 2006 was a 14-week quarter, and the quarter ended December 31, 2005 was a 13-week quarter.
 For ease of presentation, the accompanying consolidated financial statements have been shown as ending on June 30 and calendar quarter end dates for all annual, interim, and quarterly financial statement captions, unless otherwise indicated.